letsbecometechie/Front-End-Dev-Resources/README.md

 This repo will give you details from the website/resource to prepare for a front-end developer interview I have collated all the information required for an interview/upskilling as a front-end developer.

-If you like this project click on **Star** for this project and show your support
+If you like this project give a **Star** for this project and show your support

 # Start Learning